ZeeshanHaider2/SideProject/README.md

 # SideProject
-A shopping cart made on vanillaJS(ES6)
+A shopping cart made on vanillaJS(ES6) by using browser as internel storage.